 Cairo International Stadium, Cairo, Egypt

-This stadium also plays host to a derby game between Al Ahly and Zamalek, two of Egypt’s most successful teams.
-The rivalry has an animosity that you will not feel in many other stadiums across the world.
+Moreover, the stadium serves as the battleground for a fierce derby between Al Ahly and Zamalek, two of Egypt’s most successful teams.
+This rivalry harbours an animosity rarely matched in stadiums worldwide.

 Signal Iduna Park, Dortmund, Germany

-Just like with Anfield, Signal Iduna Park, the home of Borussia Dortmund, is more awe-inspiring than it is intimidating.
-The famous Südtribune stand when it is full of banners, scarves, and flags is known as the “Yellow Wall”.
-It is actually the biggest single-tier stand in the whole of Europe, boasting a full capacity of 25,000.
+Similar to Anfield, Signal Iduna Park, home to Borussia Dortmund, evokes awe more than intimidation.
+The renowned Südtribune stand, adorned with banners, scarves, and flags, is famously dubbed the “Yellow Wall” and holds the distinction of being the largest single-tier stand in Europe, with a full capacity of 25,000.

 Rajko Mitić Stadium, Belgrade, Serbia